 Measurement.
 The Fund's investments are initially recognised at fair value on the trade date.
 Transaction costs are expensed as incurred.
 Subsequent to initial recognition, investments are measured at fair value.
 Realised gains and losses on disposal are calculated using the average cost method.
-There was no change to the measurement of investments following adoption of IFRS 9.

 Classification.
 The Fund's investments are categorised under IFRS as at fair value through profit or loss as they are managed and have their performance evaluated on a fair value basis.
-This includes all equities and derivatives held by the Fund, which may include forward currency and futures contracts, unless those derivatives are designated as effective hedging instruments as defined by IFRS 9.
+This includes all equities and derivatives held by the Fund, which may include forward currency and futures contracts, unless those derivatives are designated as effective hedging instruments as defined by IFRS 9 Financial Instruments.
 The Fund does not designate any of its derivative instruments as hedges for hedge accounting purposes.
 All gains and losses on these investments are included in profit or loss.
-There was no change to the categorisation of investments following adoption of IFRS 9 Financial Instruments.